Marx-wrld/Cinema-Space/README.md

 # Cinema-Space
 Cinema Space is a React Js beginners movies app that implements components, states, props, hooks and events.
-It also uses omdbAPI for fetching data for our movies app
+It also uses omdbAPI where we fetch our movies data from.